A Guide To Repotting Houseplants

 Choosing the right sized pot is an important step to allow your houseplant enough room to grow.
 However, there’s a fine line between having a little growing space and too much.
 As a rule of thumb, choose a pot that’s around 2-3cms bigger for small plants and 5cm for larger houseplants.

-Once you’ve repotted your houseplant, it’s a great excuse to treat yourself to a lovely new ceramic or belly basket.
+When you’ve finished repotting your houseplant, why not treat yourself to a lovely new ceramic or belly basket?
 We’ve got a range of styles and sizes, including our signature metallic dipped pots and seagrass belly baskets.
 Take your pick!

-What Happens if You Don’t Repot a Plant?
+What Happens if You Don’t Repot your Houseplant?

 Plants that become pot bound aren’t able to absorb the nutrients or water they need.
 Over time, the roots will have nowhere to grow, which will make the plant feel stressed.
 The leaves will start to wilt and fall off, and the plant will begin to die.
 Some plants can handle this much better than others, so the outcome does vary between botanicals.